mpalmer/brown/README.md

-This is a template git repo suitable for building a Womble-compliant gem.
+Brown is a "framework for autonomous agents".
+That is, essentially, a high-falutin' way of saying that you can write some code to do some stuff.

-If you're reading this text in a released gem, or a git repo that isn't `gemplate`, someone needs to write some documentation.
+More precisely, Brown agents are (typically) small, standalone blocks of code (encapsulated in a single class) which wait for some stimuli, and then react to it.
+Often, that stimuli is receiving a message (via an AMQP broker such as [RabbitMQ](http://rabbitmq.org/), however an agent can do anything it pleases (query a database, watch a filesystem, receive HTTP requests, whatever) to get stimuli to respond to.

 # Installation

 It's a gem:

-    gem install gemplate
+    gem install brown

 There's also the wonders of [the Gemfile](http://bundler.io):

-    gem 'gemplate'
+    gem 'brown'

 If you're the sturdy type that likes to run from git:

-    rake build; gem install pkg/gemplate-<whatever>.gem
+    rake build; gem install pkg/brown-<whatever>.gem

 Or, if you've eschewed the convenience of Rubygems entirely, then you presumably know what to do already.